nih-cfde/announcements/.github/ISSUE_TEMPLATE/announcement.md

 To share your announcement:

 1. Add a comment containing your interesting links and announcements.
-2. Specify the heading your post belongs (or add your own):
+2. Specify the heading where your post belongs (or add your own):

 - Critical Announcements
 - Events